MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps.md

 Store submission method | Status | Details
 | - | - | -
 Manual (developer initiated) | Available | Check out [*PWAs in the Microsoft Store*](./progressive-web-apps/microsoft-store.md) to get started.
-Automatic (auto-indexed with Bing) | Coming soon | We're piloting the PWA onboarding process with selected app partners.
+Automatic (auto-indexed with Bing) | Just starting | We're currently piloting the PWA onboarding process with a limited subset of app partners.
+In the coming months we'll be welcoming PWAs across the mainstream web to the Microsoft Store.
 Check out [*PWA indexing with Bing*](./progressive-web-apps/microsoft-store.md#criteria-for-automatic-submission) to learn more about Microsoft Store requirements for automatic PWA listings.